microsoft/FluidFramework/packages/framework/dds-interceptions/README.md

 When set is called on the SharedMap, it calls setInterceptionCallback with the underlying SharedMap, the key and value that the set was called with.
 The callback funtion can then perform operations on either the underlying SharedMap or any other DDS.
 The original set operation and any operations in the callback are batched, i.e., they are guaranteed to be in order and will be applied together.

+Example: To support a feature like simple user attribution, in the callback, the app can set the user information in the underlying SharedMap against a key dervied from the original key - say against "key.attribute".
+Or, it could use a separate SharedMap to store the user information against the same key.

 ## Shared Directory / Sub Directory With Interception

 It provides `createdDirectoryWithInterception` that accepts an IDirectory object, the component context and a callback, and returns an IDirectory object: